ad1tyara0/raoaditya.github.io/_posts/2017-06-26-guide-to-become-a-front-end-developer.md

 ---
 layout: posts
 title: "Guide to become a Front-End Developer using Free resources."
-date: 2017-06-26
+date: 2017-07-19
 ---

 [Tim Berners-Lee][53] wrote a proposal in 1989 for a system called the World Wide Web.
-He also created [HTML ( Hypertext Markup Language )][54]  in 1990, for the purpose of formatting scientific documents.
+He also created [HTML (Hypertext Markup Language)][54]  in 1990, for the purpose of formatting scientific documents.
 HTML is a markup language that  gives structure and meaning to documents.

 These documents were to be viewed on a [browser-editor][55] also created by Tim Berners-Lee.
 This was the first browser that people will recognise today.
 Although it had a GUI , it did not display images embedded in the text, rather displayed them in a separate window.
 This browser was named _**WorldWideWeb**_ and later renamed _**Nexus**_ to avoid confusion between the World Wide Web and the web browser.